mara1esh/gtm-react-hook/README.md

 - Based on React hooks
 - Fully typed with TypeScript
-- Small bundle size <4k
+- Small bundle size <4kB
 - Support tools for custom GTM configuration
-- Zero dependencies
+- React.js is the only dependency
 - Logging events
 - Test covered